mcvendrell/ng-thermal-print/README.md

 ## Advanced features

 The above example is really simple and shows the main options.
 But, probably, you don't want the user to select the printer everytime he wants to print.
-To avoid it, you can save the printer the first time user selects it and recover it next time:
+To avoid it, you can save the printer the first time user selects it, and recover it next time:

-So, the first time yo do this:
+So, the first time you do this:

     requestPrinter() {
         this.usbDriver.requestUsb().subscribe((result) => {